 Our current culture is more chaotic and divided than I can ever recall.
 What frightens me more than the chaos is the lack of dialogue.
-A scream-fest doesn’t solve anything.
 There’s a subcurrent of violence, with civility barely in charge.

 Where are we headed, if we can’t sit down and talk?

 At the end of the exhibition, I took down the civilized place settings.
 I took down all of the tidy symbols of issues.
 I eliminated the dialogue and made the tables blank.

-And then I put shattered dishes in red, white and blue onto the grids, along with the labels describing the issues previously situated on the tables.
+And then I put shattered dishes in red, white and blue onto the grids, along with the labels.

 This was my first installation piece.
 Installation art means that the whole room is the artwork.
 Typically viewers can walk through and interact with installation art, seeing it from various angles.
 Some artists create installation artwork that changes over time; others have created things viewers can touch.
 Ann Hamilton, a professor at Ohio State University, is one of the most famous and successful installation artists working now.
-Her work inspired me to engage all of the senses and reach just beyond the horizon of conscious understanding.
+Her work inspired me to engage all of the senses and reach just beyond the horizon of consciousness.

 Judy Chicago is another famous installation artist; her “Dinner Party” (1979) is one of my inspirations for “At the Table”.
 Chicago created distinctive place settings telling the stories of 39 famous women, from pre-history to the women’s revolution.